SOHAILAHMEDA/Assignement-01/README.md

 ## Explanation of Task-2:
 I have taken user's first name and last name as input and used addition operator to concatenate.
-After Conncatenate I used f"" string to print the greeting.
+After Conncatenate I used f string to print the greeting.